Core Curriculum

 Check with your advisor before registering for Core Curriculum courses to ensure that you are registered for the correct classes.
 (Additional acceptable Core courses may be added; check the web version of the catalog for the most current list.)

-When changes occur in curricula students may elect to adopt versions of the Core Curriculum, majors, minors, or emphases/specializations that become available after their terms of admission.
+When changes occur in curricula, students may elect to adopt versions of the Core Curriculum, majors, minors, or emphases/specializations that become available after their terms of admission.
 Approvals by the appropriate academic advisor(s) are required for any of changes to degree plans.

 Foundational Component Areas